QuickBirdEng/survey_kit/README.md

     buttonText: 'Start survey',
 );
 ```
-The `title` is the general title of the Survey you want to conduct. <br/>
+The `title` is the general title of the Survey you want to conduct.
-The `text` is, in this case, the introduction text which should give an introduction, about what the survey is about.<br/>
+The `text` is, in this case, the introduction text which should give an introduction, about what the survey is about.
 The `buttonText` specifies the text of the button, which will start the survey.
 All of these properties have to be resource Ids.